 The Boards Risk Management Strategy and Risk Register sets out its policy in respect of business risk and provides a framework to structure the approach taken in the analysis of risks for each project that the Assessor and ERO undertakes.
-The risk register has been reviewed and is being reported to the Board at its meeting on the 28 June 2024.
+The risk register has been reviewed and is being reported to the Board at its meeting on the 27 June 2025.
 In this latest report, 13 Risks are included on the risk register with a score of 4 or greater, categorised into Technological, Professional, Financial and External.

 - Technological risks focus on IT systems and software that play a key part in enabling staff to carry out their duties on a day to day basis and records are also held electronically.
 There are also risks around security of data with organisations seeing increases in cyber attacks.
 The Board recognises the need to ensure there are reasonable levels of data security for all functions.
-The Assessors continues to keep the cyber security and business continuity arrangements for the Valuation Joint Board under review. - Professional risks mainly cover staff resourcing and the resilience, availability and capability of resources to carry out duties in line with relevant guidance, policies and legislation.
+The Assessors continues to keep the cyber security and business continuity arrangements for the Valuation Joint Board under review.
+The implementation of a Security Operating System (SOC) will provide us with security information 24/7, 365 days a year and facilitates real time detection of and response to cyber threats.
+This represents a significant improvement in our cyber security mitigation.
+Additionally, we have formalised our procedures to replace the annual "Health Check" with a more effective penetration test.
+Once we have onboarded the SOC, we will be considering extending our existing IT insurance policies to include cyber insurance. - Professional risks mainly cover staff resourcing and the resilience, availability and capability of resources to carry out duties in line with relevant guidance, policies and legislation.
 Risks recognise that qualified staff in this area are not widely available however, tasks have to be undertaken within statutory deadlines. - Financial risks relate to the availability of funding as noted above to ensure the Board has sufficient funding to carry out its duties and the monitoring of spend to ensure that budgets are not overspent.